Banteay Srei: The libraries

-The west-facing pediment on southern library shows Śiva again seated on the summit of Mount Kailāsa.
-He is looking to his left at the god of love Kāma, who is aiming an arrow at him.
-Umā sits to Śiva's right; he is handing her a chain of beads.
+The west-facing pediment on the southern library shows Shiva again seated on the summit of Mount Kailasha.
+He is looking to his left at the god of love Kamadeva, who is aiming an arrow at him.
+Parvati sits to Shiva's right and Shiva sits to Parvati's left; he is handing her a chain of beads and she is taking it from him.
 The slopes of the mountain are crowded with other beings, again arranged in a strict hierarchy from top to bottom.
-Just under Śiva sits a group of bearded wise men and ascetics, under whom the second tier is occupied by the mythological beings with the heads of animals and the bodies of humans; the lowest tier belongs the common people, who mingle sociably with tame deer and a large gentle bull.
-According to the legend, Kāma fired an arrow at Śiva in order to cause Śiva to take an interest in Umā. Śiva, however, was greatly angered by this provocation, and punished Kāma by gazing upon him with his third eye, frying Kāma to cinders.
+Just under Shiva and Parvati sits a group of bearded wise saints and ascetics, under whom the second tier is occupied by mythological beings with the heads of animals and the bodies of humans; the lowest tier belongs to the common people, who mingle sociably with tame deer, gentle cattle, and other animals.
+According to the legend, Kamadeva fired an arrow at Shiva in order to cause Shiva to take an interest in Parvati.
+Shiva and Parvati, however, were greatly disturbed by this provocation as they did not want him to do so, and both destroyed Kamadeva by gazing upon him with their third eyes, burning Kamadeva to ashes and resurrecting him later.

-The east-facing pediment on the northern library shows the god of the sky Indra creating rain to put out a forest fire started by the god of fire Agni for purposes of killing the nāga king Takshaka who lived in Khandava Forest.
-The Mahābhāratan heroes Kṛṣṇa and Arjuna are shown helping Agni by firing a dense hail of arrows to block Indra's rain.
-Takṣaka's son Aśvasena is depicted attempting to escape from the conflagration, while other animals stampede about in panic.
+The east-facing pediment on the northern library shows the god of the sky Indra creating enormous rains to put out a forest fire started by the god of fire Agni for purposes of killing the Naga king Takshaka who lived in Khandava Forest.
+In the Mahabharata, Krishna, the eighth avatara of Vishnu in the Dashavatara of Vishnu and his cousin, the Pandava Arjuna are shown helping Agni by firing a dense hail of arrows to block and destroy Indra's rains.
+Takshaka's son Ashvasena is depicted attempting to escape from the conflagration and he escapes so, while other animals stampede about in panic and also escape away.

-The west-facing pediment on the northern library depicts Kṛṣṇa slaying his wicked uncle Kamsa.
+The west-facing pediment on the northern library depicts Vishnu as Krishna killing his own evil maternal uncle Kamsa in Mathura.

 The sanctuary

-The sanctuary is entered from the east by a doorway only 1.08 m in height: inside is an entrance chamber (or maṇḍapa) with a corbelled brick roof, then a short corridor leading to three towers to the west: the central tower is the tallest, at 9.8 m.
-Glaize notes the impression of delicacy given the towers by the antefixes on each of their tiers.
+The sanctuary is entered from the east by a doorway only 1.08 m in height: inside is an entrance chamber (or mandapa) with a corbelled brick roof, then a short corridor leading to three towers to the west: the central tower is the tallest, at 9.8 m.
+Glaize notes the impression of delicacy given to the towers by the antefixes on each of their tiers.
 The six stairways leading up to the platform were each guarded by two kneeling statues of human figures with animal heads; most of those now in place are replicas, the originals having been stolen or removed to museums.